PalanSecpw/ConsoleKE/README.md

 # ConsoleKE
 Console version of Kade Engine.
+I will publicate here in a day or two.

 # Features only-for-console

 (Coming Soon) Wireless Modding: use your local KE copy for sending your mod to Console KE and play it!
+(Coming Soon) Week 7: The Revenge Of Dad

 # Changes